pratham2003/cfcommunity/wp-content/plugins/wp-nested-pages/readme.txt

 7. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 1.3.10 =
+* Bug fix - resolves deprecated function issue with SEO by Yoast update v1.7.3.
+Critical for sites running both Nested Pages and WordPress SEO by Yoast

+= 1.3.9 =
+* Bug fix - error when deleting a page from the nested view with menu sync disabled

+= 1.3.8 =
+* Bug fix – Critical error that was overriding existing menu items outside of the Nested Pages generated menu.
+Other menus are now unaltered on save.

 = 1.3.7 =
 * Bug fix - error when deleting the generated menu